tidynest/hypr-keybind-manager/README.md

 - **UI Strings**: All user-facing text will be extracted to translation files
 - **Priority Languages**: Based on community demand (likely German, French, Spanish first)

-**Contributions Welcome**: If you're interested in translating the application, please open an issue to discuss.
+**Contributions Welcome**: If you're interested in helping with translations, please open an issue or pull request to discuss implementation approach.

 ---